Tyrell Sloan

-Tyrell Sloan (born 3 June 2002) is an Australian professional rugby league footballer who plays as a and er for the St. George Illawarra Dragons in the National Rugby League (NRL).
+Tyrell Sloan (born 3 June 2002) is an Australian professional rugby league footballer who plays as a or er for the Castleford Tigers in the Super League.

 Background

 Sloan was born in Campbelltown, New South Wales and is of Indigenous Australian (Wiradjuri) background.

 Sloan played his junior rugby league for the Dapto Canaries.

 Playing career

 2021

 Prior to the start of the 2021 NRL season, Sloan signed a three-year contract with the St. George Illawarra Dragons as a development player.

 In round 15 of the 2021 NRL season, Sloan made his first grade debut for St. George Illawarra against the Canberra Raiders, scoring a try in a comeback 22–20 victory at WIN Stadium.

 Sloan played a total of five matches for St. George Illawarra in the 2021 NRL season.
 He scored six tries for 24 points.
 As the club finished 11th on the table and missed out on the finals for their third year in a row.